 - If you find that heat is comfortable, you can rinse your mouth with warm water regularly.

-- If cold is more comfortable to you, then you can use a cold pack and hold it to your cheek on the sore area.
+- But if cold is more relieving, then use a cold pack and hold it to your cheek on the sore area.

 It’s important to see your dentist as soon as possible to prevent further decay and potential infections from worsening the problem.
 Cavities can eventually lead to serious dental abscesses if left untreated for too long.

-Whether your tooth is cracked, chipped, or you lost a filling, the the pain from a broken tooth can be excruciating.
+Whether your tooth is cracked, chipped, or you lost a filling, the pain can be excruciating.
 Depending on the severity of your pain, you might want to consider booking an emergency appointment with a dentist.
-For pain relief, you can do almost all the same things as with cavities, but there might be sharp edges that you find bothersome.
+For dental pain relief, you can do almost all the same things as with cavities, but there might be sharp edges that you find bothersome.
 If that’s the case you can gently cover the broken area with sugarless gum.
 Unfortunately there aren’t reliable, long-term home treatments if a tooth has been broken.

 Regardless of whether or not you know what’s causing your toothache, you should visit a dentist if you suspect your problem isn’t normal tooth sensitivity.
+WebMD offers a list for deciding when it’s time to see a dentist.
 Often times, booking a dental appointment sooner rather than later will save you time and money in the long-run.
-Some patients fear going to the dentist, but avoiding your dentist when you have a problem won’t make it disappear, and in many cases it just gets worse.
+Some patients fear going to the dentist, but avoiding your dentist when you have a problem won’t make it disappear, and in many cases it’ll just get worse.